kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

   - Feasibly done - No extension of HttpRoute.
 Just works, as InferencePool operates like a service.
   - Complexity is only expressed during transition states (model version upgrade)
   - Keeps Pools self contained - multiple K8s gateways can direct traffic to the same pool without needing to re-express Pool-level behavior
-- **What is a LSP attempting to define?**
+- **What is an InferencePool attempting to define?**
   - InferencePool groups resources that should be shared over the InferenceModels that are affiliated with the pool
   - Best practice would also suggest keeping the same base model for all ModelServers in the pool, but that is not enforced
 - **How is this deployed?**
   - We will follow [common patterns](https://gateway.envoyproxy.io/docs/tasks/quickstart/#installation) to install the CRDs & Controllers
-- **Are all controllers necessary for this solution going to be provided by Instance Gateway(this repo)?**
+- **Are all controllers necessary for this solution going to be provided by this project?**
   - Yes

-## Open Questions

-- Reasonable defaults (how do we behave in the absence of user-specified values in optional fields)
-  - Should services be required?
-Or can a customer simply create a pool, and direct requests to the pool, and expect even fairness/priority across the different LoRA adapters that are requested?
-    - If so?
-How should we handle the mix between explicit and implicit services?
-Are implicit InferenceModels just default everything? (and inherently lower prio).
-    - NOTE: Current thinking is this is yes we should allow non-use case defined requests, but is a security risk if on by default.
-So pools should opt-in
-- Configuration control
-  - How many routing decisions should we make on behalf of the user vs allow for configuration?
-     - Do we decide that SLO adherence is stricter than Fairness adherence?
-Do we allow for configuration of such tooling? (would be expressed in the InferencePool API)